SimplyBLGDev/BLG-Base/DEV RULES.md

 <ending newline>
 ```

-Always keep a scene and the script for its root in the same folder.
+- Keep a scene and the script used on its root in the same folder and with the same name.

-> Try to remove all print()s and commented lines before commiting to the repo, commented lines are only acceptable in the context of a piece of code that has been TEMPORARILY disabled and WILL be enabled in the near future
+- Remove all `print()` statements and commented lines before committing to the repo.
+Commented lines are acceptable only if the code has been temporarily disabled and will be enabled soon.
-Follow these guidelines as closely as possible and if you find a piece of code that doesn't follow it try to correct it ASAP.

-## CLEAN CODE
+## Clean Code Practices

-If a function has more than 15 lines of code start thinking about the DRY principle and if possible break it up into smaller functions with descriptive names.
+- For functions exceeding 15 lines, consider the DRY principle and break them into smaller functions with descriptive names.

-Use comments only when the line of code or method in question is obtuse to figure out.
+- Use comments only for lines of code or methods that are difficult to understand.

-If there are multiple tightly related variables in the same class consider splitting those variables into a resource, if you're always passing the same set of parameters through multiple functions, pack them on a resource.
+- For multiple tightly related variables in the same class, consider creating a resource.
+Pack commonly passed parameters into a resource.

-Do not use comments if a more descriptive variable name/function name would explain it, do not use comments if breaking a piece of the code into another function would explain it.
+- Avoid comments if a more descriptive variable or function name would suffice.
+Similarly, break down code into functions rather than using comments.

-Do not be afraid of having short functions.

-Do not be afraid of having resources with only a few parameters for holding data.
+- Do not hesitate to have short functions or resources with only a few parameters for holding data.

-## FOR NON PROGRAMMING DEVELOPERS AND ASSET MAKERS
+# For Non-Programming Developers and Asset Makers

+## .concept Folder

-On the root of the repository there's a _.concept_ folder, this folder is not read nor compiled by godot and should be used to contain any assets that need versioning/sharing with the team but don't need to be included in the godot project, such as:
+The `.concept` folder at the root of the repository is not read or compiled by Godot.
+Use it to store assets that need versioning/sharing with the team but not inclusion in the Godot project, such as:
 - Photoshop files
-- Text files for organization, TODO Lists etc.
+- Text files for organization, TODO lists, etc.
-- In progress assets
+- In-progress assets

-> Please keep filenames descriptive and the folder structure clean.
+> Keep filenames descriptive and the folder structure clean.

-## COMMITING TO THE REPO
+## Asset File Paths

+When incorporating or exporting assets for the project, adhere to the project's file structure:
+- Folders (or _namespaces_) represent a software subsystem, a gameplay mechanic, or an area of the game.
+Assets used exclusively by a namespace should be within it.
+- Assets used by multiple unrelated namespaces should be placed in the _Assets_ folder in the root of the project.
+- Asset names must use **PascalCase** without underscores, spaces, or special characters.
+- Asset names should include all namespaces, separated by underscores (e.g., a font used by the HUD should be at `res://UI/HUD/UI_HUD_Font.ttf`).
+- Keep filenames descriptive.

+## Committing to the Repo

-Always check what files are modified and uncheck any and all files you don't intend to change with your push, this specially includes:
+- Always check modified files and uncheck any files not intended in your commit before pushing.
+This includes:
-- Temporary adjustments you did locally in your end for testing.
+- Temporary local adjustments for testing.
-- TSCN (Godot scenes) files that you didn't modify the nodes of (please pay close attention).
+- TSCN (Godot scenes) files that you didn't modify the nodes of (pay close attention).
 - Files that you changed by accident.